SadKirK/kendo-ui-boilerplates/professional-jquery-webpack-es6/README.md

 Add the credentials using the format in the example above.

-Git might have problems resolving your home directory if it contains spaces in its path—for example, c:\Documents and Settings\jane).
+Git might have problems resolving your home directory if it contains spaces in its path—for example, `c:\Documents and Settings\jane`).
 Therefore, update your %HOME% environment variable to point to a directory having no spaces in its name.

 ***On Mac:***

-Create a file called .netrc in your home directory (~/.netrc).
+Create a file called `.netrc` in your home directory (`~/.netrc`).
 Make sure you modify the file permissions to make it readable only to you.

-Add your credentials to the ~/.netrc file using the format from the example below.
+Add your credentials to the `~/.netrc` file using the format from the example below.

 EXAMPLE:

 ```
 machine bower.telerik.com
-    login my-telerik.identity@example.com
+    login my-telerik.identity@example.com-here
-    password mysecret
+    password my-password-here
 ```

 ### Installing